Noahkiq/SQU1RR3L/README.md

 # SQU1RR3L
 Discord Bot written in C# (using https://github.com/RogueException/Discord.Net).
 Made for https://discord.gg/fjHhjGs

+You can add this bot to your server with https://discordapp.com/oauth2/authorize?client_id=215591038855675904&scope=bot

 ##Special Thanks (or something)

 Thanks to Julien12150 for helping me get the token config working ~~because I'm dumb~~